Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Quick Start

-Simply copy the repository (or download all codes) into your PC, and run "Install.m".
+Copy the repository (download all codes) into your PC, and run "Install.m".

-## Uninstall Toolbox

-Please run "Uninstall.m".

 ## Contact